 Brunel aims to tackle difficult and interconnected priorities that could materially impact the value of clients' assets.
 It can therefore take a long time to see change, and 'success' can be difficult to measure as it is often reflected in the overall market value.
 To measure progress and the achievement of engagement objectives, a four-stage milestone system is used by EOS.
 When an objective is set at the start of an engagement, recognisable milestones that need to be achieved are also identified.
 Progress against these objectives is assessed regularly and evaluated against the original engagement proposal.

 EOS' primary approach is to engage privately with companies, behind closed doors.
 Where engagement is not succeeding at the pace that EOS believe is required, they will also consider using escalated engagement techniques that may be more public, such as:

-- Collaborative engagement with likeminded institutional investors - Speaking at the company's AGM - Filing or co-filing a shareholder resolution, and - Raising concerns in the public domain regulators, industry bodies and other standard-setters to shape capital markets and the environment in which companies and investors can operate, to be more sustainable.
+- · Collaborative engagement with likeminded institutional investors - Speaking at the company's AGM - Filing or co-filing a shareholder resolution, and - Raising concerns in the public domain •